<> Visual Artworks <>

 (NT marks the use of new techniques to my knowledge)

-Drawing, painting (NT like pyro-painting), printing (NT), etching (NT), mixed media (NT), assemblages (NT), ready mades (objets trouves), sculptures from many materials (NT), photography (NT), experimental Polaroids (NT), Japanese ink zen paintings, Nature Art spaces (Magic Forest)
+Drawing, painting (NT like pyro-painting), printing (NT), etching (NT), mixed media (NT), assemblages (NT), ready mades (objets trouves), sculptures from various recycled materials (NT), photography (NT), experimental Polaroids (NT), Japanese ink zen paintings, Random Nature Art Sculptures (NT), Nature Art spaces like the Magic Forest project on privately owned land being accessible to the general public on a donation basis.
+Donations are used for the maintenance of the Nature Art spaces (NT)

 <> Sculptures <>